 WooCommerce is free and open-source.
 It has a massive community of developers backing up the service with bug fixes and new features.
-The features are incredibly versatile and flexible, making the selling process easy and innovative.
+The versatile and flexible features make the selling process easy and innovative.

-WooCommerce made its way through multiple experimentation and implementations, which led to the most optimized state which we see today.
-WooCommerce made it possible for a person with a minimal amount of technical knowledge to bring their products online and start making sales.
+WooCommerce made its way through multiple experimentation and implementations, which led to the most optimized state we see today.
+WooCommerce made it possible for a person with minimal technical knowledge to bring their products online and start making sales.

 WooCommerce has its themes, but it also works well with WordPress themes.
 You can have a custom look for your website and still get the full benefit by having an e-shopping site.
 WooCommerce offers detailed documentation on how to make some themes compatible, which can be found on the official site.

 WooCommerce is not only about creating an eCommerce site but a complete platform.
 Your customers will have a personalized client area where they can edit their profiles and track their recent orders.